-Whether you’re a local keen to see more of the city or just visiting, London walking tours can be a cheap, sometimes free, way to see interesting and unusual parts.
-Here’s a bunch of well-known and lesser-known tours for your wanderings.
+Whether you’re a local keen to see more of the city or just visiting, London walking tours can be a cheap, sometimes free way to see interesting and unusual parts.
+From hidden histories to haunted pubs and street art, here’s a bunch of well-known and unusual tours for your wanderings.

 Pay-what-you-can London walking tours